Morocco Destination Guide

 - Berber Camp – Spend a night under the stars in a traditional desert camp.

-- Sunrise/Sunset Views – Witness the spectacular play of light on the sand dunes.
+- Sunrise/Sunset Views – Witness the spectacular play of light on the dunes.

 - Traditional Music – Enjoy authentic Berber drumming around the campfire.